-In my days of hands-on bindery work, my fingers would be taped and wrapped in Band-Aids from January through March.
-My co-workers on the folding machines, saddle stitchers, guillotine cutters and in the hand-assembly crew had boxes of band-aids strategically placed through the print shop to deal with the yearly epidemic of dry hands and cracked fingers.
-Of course masking or duct tape would do in a pinch!
+Many people doing hands-on bindery work, will have fingers taped and wrapped in Band-Aids from January through March.
+We have seen boxes of band-aids strategically placed through the print shop to deal with the yearly epidemic of dry hands and cracked fingers, some even use masking or duct tape in a pinch!

-The cold, dry air and non-stop handling of paper conspired to torture us until spring arrived.
+The cold, dry air and non-stop handling of paper conspires to torture bindery workers until spring arrives.
 If you’ve ever had a severe paper cut, you have a small idea of how painful cracked fingers can be.
-Most of us had years of bindery experience so it wasn’t like we were getting the paper cuts suffered by novices.
-Instead, our hands would gradually dry out and a bump, scratch or nick in the finger would expand into a painful crack that usually remained for weeks.
+It usually isn't the paper cuts suffered by novices either, instead, veterans hands would gradually dry out and a bump, scratch or nick in the finger will expand into a painful crack that usually remains for weeks.

-Bindery equipment seemed extra harsh in the winter and provided plenty of opportunities for these minor injuries that in the summer months went largely unnoticed.
-In the winter months, we got very good at jogging paper or loading folders with maybe 6 or 7 good fingers.
-It wasn’t pretty.
+Bindery equipment can be extra harsh in the winter and provides plenty of opportunities for these minor injuries that in the summer months went largely unnoticed.
+In the winter months, you will see workers jogging paper or loading folders with maybe 6 or 7 good fingers.
+It isn’t pretty.

 The causes for this condition are many and varied.